 - Higher costs to purchase and install.

-- They require more space for adequate air flow than standard units.
+- They require more space to meet the air flow requirements of the heat pump module.

-- They are less efficient in our northern climate.
+- They operate at lower efficiency levels in our northern climate.
 By drawing heat from the surrounding air, they place higher demand on central heating systems resulting in efficiency losses during the winter season.